c0000279SHU/Robotics2/README.md

 ## Usage Instructions
 After uploading, press the joystick forwards for the robot to enter a sitting position and release to enter neutral position.
 Push the joystick backwards for the robot to stand up and release to enter neutral position.

+### references to sources
+The only source I had utilized is the library for the Adafruit 16 channel servo controller. https://learn.adafruit.com/16-channel-pwm-servo-driver